ezeahunanya/ezeahunanya/content/blog/first_blog.md

 to learn Python to improve my technical coding skills and help me break into data science.
 With a recommendation from a friend of a friend, I completed Udacity's Data Analyst Nanodegree.
 I also completed a few projects in the process which gave me a solid understanding of Python.
-I was now ready to take on the job market... but things just did not go.
-Covid-19 hit the world, the lockdown came and went, and just like that, months passed by with not a single line of code written.
+Then covid-19 hit the world and the lockdown with it.
+Things slowed down for me but I made sure to keep practising.

-To get the ball rolling again and knock off the rust, I decided to do an independent project.
+To knock off some rust, I decided to do an independent project.
 And with talks of an impending second lockdown, I wanted the project to be movie related as I knew a lot my friends spent a significant amount of time on streaming platforms in the first lockdown.
 As I thoroughly enjoyed the movies in the marvel cinematic universe the choice was pretty obvious to me.

 The first challenge I faced, was gathering the data.
 I knew I could find the relevant data on the RottenTomatoes website but I had never scraped